dennisyomerchavdar/smv-robot-modal-checking/README.md

 # LTL and CTL modal checking of a delivery robot.
+2018 Logic for Computer Science homework.
 Homework text is in the PDF.